 Most sewer systems operate by gravity flow, which pulls wastewater toward the treatment plant.
-It first enters the plant at the headworks and passes through preliminary treatment called screening where large objects are trapped and removed for landfill disposal.
+It first enters the plant at the headworks and passes through the preliminary treatment called screening where large objects are trapped and removed for landfill disposal.
 After screening, the wastewater enters a grit chamber to remove heavier solids such as rocks, sand, gravel, and other materials, which are also sent to the landfill for disposal.
 Following preliminary treatment, the wastewater flows to a primary sedimentation basin where some of the solids are separated from the water.
 In this phase, the small but heavy particles (such as corn, beans, and other small particles) sink to the bottom as sludge, and lighter materials like fats and oils float to the top for skimming.
-Both the primary sludge and skimmed material are properly disposed.
+Both the primary sludge and skimmed material are properly disposed of.

 The wastewater leaving primary treatment then enters the secondary treatment process which is a two-phase process.
 In the first phase, also called aeration, the wastewater is mixed with air and cultivated microorganisms that consume suspended organic matter such as food particles, human waste, and other organic matter.
 In the second phase, the wastewater undergoes another sedimentation process where the microorganisms (called activated sludge) are removed from the fairly clean wastewater.

 The activated sludge is either returned to the oxidation ditches to consume more organic matter or is diverted to the digestion process as waste where it is treated and dewatered to reduce pathogens and vector attraction (flies, mosquitoes, rodents).
 This sludge is referred to as biosolids, which may be beneficially used for land application at agricultural or reclamation sites or disposed at the landfill.